seo4ajax/connect-s4a/Readme.md

 Connect-s4a
 =============

+[SEO4Ajax](https://www.seo4ajax.com) is a service that let you get full visibility on search engines, social networks and display advertising of any AJAX website based on Angular, React, Backbone, Ember, jQuery etc.

 Connect-s4a is a middleware for Connect framework.
-It provides a easy way to proxify GET requests from non-js clients to SEO4Ajax.
+It provides an easy way to proxify GET requests from non-js clients to [SEO4Ajax](https://www.seo4ajax.com).

 Usage
 -----